compilepeace/SHELLCODING_INTEL_x86-64/README.md

 unsigned int __execve_binsh_raw_len = 23;
 ```

-Any suggestions to shellcode optimisation are welcomed, feel free to open up issues, cheers !
+Any suggestions to shellcode optimisation are welcome (feel free to open any issue, cheers!)

 You can also email me regarding any queries,<br>
 **NAME** : **ABHINAV THAKUR**<br>